csboling/faqcheck/README.md

 - Javascript should not be required for any functionality
 - all pages should work well with a screen reader
-- all controls should have ARIA annotations
+- all controls should have HTML5 accessibility annotations

 ## Translating content